fommil/fpmortals/manuscript/complete.md

   res: Double = 0.8414709848078965
 ~~~~~~~~

-Often it's best to just skip the `object` definition and go straight
+Often it is best to just skip the `object` definition and go straight
 for an `implicit class`, keeping boilerplate to a minimum:

 {lang="text"}